gibbonsja/Meanderings/nial/concise.md

 There is a collection of common transformers that allow you to replicate and mix and match these behaviours with operators (*each*, *eachboth*, *reduce*) along with other behaviours (*eachleft*, *eachright* etc).

-## Parsing an Operator Expression

-Nial parses and evaluates left to right and all operators in Nial have the same left binding power and the same right binding power, however the right binding power is stronger than the left.
-So

-    2 - 4 * 6

-will be treated as

-    (2 - 4) * 6

-and return -12 as will the prefix version of -

-    -[2,4]*6

-As per the old saying, when in doubt use parentheses.

-Transformers always bind to the single operator on their right.
-If you want that to be a composition of functions use parentheses.

-As stated above strand formation takes precedence over operator precedence.
-So

-    1 2 3 - 4 5 6 * 7 8 9

-returns

-    -21 -24 -27